Milkdromeda-333/makeup-market/README.md

 - Working on a different branch from main to preserve a previous version while I work on a new feature.

-I learned:

-- To get the footer to stay at the bottom (wrapper min-height: 100vh and margin-top: auto on footer)

-- To truncate numbers so that they only have two digits at the end.
-You use .toFixed(2) on it.

-- To extract numbers from a string using "+" ex. (+"10") === 10

-- That one must commit more often.. just in case

-- Googling and using dev tools very often will result in more bugs squashed quicker #AvidGoogler

-- There will be many features you want to add.. remember the MVP!
-Spend your time wisely.

 Credits:

 - Images from unsplash.com